Should I take SAT Subject Tests? How many? What subjects?

 What is an SAT Subject Test?

 SAT Subject Tests are hour-long multiple choice tests administered by The College Board (the folks who bring you the SAT and AP’s).
-Like the sections of the SAT, they are scored on a scale of 200-800.
-They are offered in 20 different subjects in the areas of English, Mathematics, Science, History, and Languages.
+Like the two main sections of the SAT, they are scored on a scale of 200-800.
+They are offered in about 20 different subjects in the areas of English, Mathematics, Science, History, and Languages.

 You can take an SAT Subject Test at any SAT test date – except for March.
 Don’t ask us why…